bob-beck/cabinfevertargets/README.md

 (normally we would not keep anything like a bunch of thesepregenerated files aroud, this is just for testing.)

-For the code look in the src directory
+The code for the program that does this is in the [src](src) directory if you are inclined to read or fiddle with it.

 I have not yet hooked this up with a web front end to let a shooter just generate targets.
 It's not hard, but I'll do that if and when I know it generates correct stuff, and the CFC decides it actually wants to use this method, which might not be this year.